MCGPPeters/UniqueIdGenerator/Praefixum.Tests/README.md

-# UniqueIdGenerator Test Suite
+# Praefixum Test Suite

-This project contains a comprehensive test suite for the UniqueIdGenerator source generator.
+This project contains a comprehensive test suite for the Praefixum source generator.

 ## Test Categories